10 Things You Must Do in Galapagos Islands, Ecuador

 7. Take a Shot of Pinnacle Rock, on Bartolome Island

 Though less than half a square mile in size (only 1.2 square km), Bartolome Island is the site of one of the most representative natural monuments of the Galapagos Islands: Pinnacle Rock, a triangular structure formed from the remnants of an ancient volcanic cone.
 While on Bartolome, you’ll also see a large colony of tiny Galapagos penguins on this colorful island of red-, orange-, black- and green-toned sand.

 8. Tortuga Bay

-Impossible to be let out of the list of 10 things to do in Galapagos.
+Impossible to be let off the list of 10 things to do in the Galapagos.
 If you like the beach (and who doesn’t?), you can’t miss Tortuga Bay, on Santa Cruz Island.
 One of the most popular destinations in the Galapagos Islands, this bay’s crystal clear waters and soft, shimmering sand combine with abundant wildlife.
 An ideal place for sightseeing and swimming, this serene haven of postcard-perfect scenery is exceptional.

 9. The Wall of Tears